-Following the success of our Personalised Study Summaries for GCSEs, we’re providing the template for all year groups.
-This downloadable A4 template can be used in all year groups and any subject with an end of year test.
+Following the popularity of our Personalised Study Summaries for GCSEs, we’re providing the template for all year groups.
+This downloadable A4 template can be used in all year groups and any subject with an end-of-year test.
 Simply print and create your own study units.
-We recommend doing this by using textbooks, knowledge organisers or browsing through your schoolwork.
-The template contains the key steps to be ready for those end of year tests.
+We recommend using textbooks, knowledge organisers or browsing through your schoolwork.
+The template contains the key steps to be ready for those end-of-year tests.

 What is a unit?

 A unit is a term that we use for a piece of study.
 The subject is the big heading (like History, for example).
 Then you have topics.
 These are the themes that you work on, perhaps one a term (for example; The Tudors).
 Finally, we can the smallest element, units.
 You could also think of them as sub-topics.
 In our History example, a unit might be Henry VIII These summaries can be used to check your readiness for the tests by making you look back on the whole of the course.
 Keep thing manageable by breaking subjects down into topics and then bite-sized units.
 It’s a great way to make sure that you’re on track.
 Use the icons to monitor your progress through our suggested revision steps.

 The checklist contains prompts for:

 - Confidence level

 The granular approach helps to keep students progressing and gives them a sense of success.
 It’s easier to feel you’ve accomplished something by testing yourself on “Rivers & Lakes” even if you haven’t yet completed all of Geography.
 Everyone loves a to-do list – and it’s satisfying to tick off what you’ve done.
 Clear and precise actions help to keep the student in control and stop pressure from spiralling.